chums2020/Replication/README.md

-2. Guvenen and Smith (in progress)
+II.
+Guvenen and Smith (in progress)

 Inferring Labor Income Risk and Partial Insurance From Economic Choices